Typically, I choose to be up and at it long before the rest of my family would even fathom waking up.

-While showering, I heard some moving around, and then a little head popped it’s way into the shower as my four year old son stood there asking if he can join me.
+While showering, I heard some moving around, and then a little head popped its way into the shower as my four year old son stood there asking if he could join me.

 Knowing that time flies, I said of course and helped him into the shower.

 Once we were done, we got out, grabbed some towels and dried off – and that’s when I noticed something.
 Through the corner of his eye, he was watching – and mimicking – my every move.

 If I dried my back, he dried his back.

 If I dried my legs, he dried his legs.